siranishkd/portfoliov3.1/exampleSite/content/english/portfolio/project-6.md

   content: "Dashboard last updated in March 2021"

 ---
+# GLOBAL COVID-19 Dashboard

 #### Description
 The COVID-19 Dashboard aims to track the spread of this infectious disease around the world.
-The main tool used here is Tableau.
+The main tool used here is Tableau together with python was data wrangling.

 ### Dashboard Elements
 This is COVID-19 Dashboard that has 2 main elements